Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/2-flask-fundamentals.md

 {% endif %}
 ```

-Control-of-flow statements such as these are frequently used to display error messages passed to Flask's `flash()` function.
-For example, let's say you encounter an error condition in **app.py** and want to display a message to the user in a JavaScript alert box.
+Control-of-flow statements are frequently used in conjunction with Flask's `flash()` function to display error messages.
+Let's say you encounter an error condition in **app.py** and want to display a message to the user in a JavaScript alert box.
 Here's the code in **app.py**:

 ```python
 from flask import flash